 It is each student’s responsibility to understand and consider the information on study abroad expenses before choosing a study abroad program.
 Early in the application process, we encourage students to discuss this information with parents or guardians, the Office of Financial Aid, and other parties responsible for paying the tuition and fees.
 If any of the following costs, including the items not covered by the comprehensive fee will create a hardship or prevent a student from studying abroad, we urge the student to contact the Office of Study Abroad and International Programs for advice and assistance.

 Pitzer College employs a one-price policy for study abroad, which affords all Pitzer students the opportunity to have international and intercultural experiences as part of their Pitzer education.
-Study abroad students are billed the full comprehensive fee, meaning Pitzer tuition, fees, double room and 16-meal board plan plus a $550 travel contribution for a semester of study abroad.
-The Pitzer College 2017-2018 comprehensive semester fee is $34,250.
-The comprehensive fee and travel contribution covers program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket (see Airline Policy for details), an International Student Identity Card (ISIC), which provides supplemental travel insurance, the visa fee (if any) and a transcript.
-In addition to program related costs, the comprehensive fee supports the cost of promoting and administering study abroad programs as a whole as well as the College’s general infrastructure (from information technology to financial aid) that is available to study abroad students before, during and after their time abroad.
+Study abroad participants are charged Pitzer College tuition, a study abroad program fee, and a $550 travel contribution.
+The semester study abroad program fee is equivalent to the cost of a double room, a 16-meal board plan and the activity fee.
+These charges cover program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket (see Airline Policy for details), an International Student Identity Card (ISIC), which provides supplemental travel insurance, the visa or resident permit fee (if any) and a transcript.
+In addition to program related costs, these charges support the cost of promoting and administering study abroad programs as a whole as well as the College’s general infrastructure (from information technology to financial aid) that is available to study abroad students before, during and after their time abroad.

 Note: Students who usually live off campus, including New Resources students, should be aware of the additional cost for room and board.
 Students on domestic programs are not charged the travel contribution since airfare is not provided.

-The Pitzer College summer program fee for 2017 was $12,991.
-The official fee, which typically includes a price increase, is announced each May.
-The program fee covers program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket (see Airline Policy for details), an International Student Identity Card (ISIC), which provides supplemental travel insurance, the visa fee (if any) and a transcript.
+For Pitzer direct-run summer programs and summer exchange programs (Costa Rica Summer Health, Pitzer in Brazil, Pitzer in Vietnam and Kwansei Gakuin University summer exchange) students pay the Pitzer College summer study abroad program fee.
+The summer fee (equal to the cost of Pitzer tuition for two courses) covers program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket (see Airline Policy for details), an International Student Identity Card (ISIC), which provides supplemental travel insurance, the visa fee (if any) and a transcript.

 The items below are NOT COVERED in the semester comprehensive fees plus travel contribution or the summer study abroad fee and should be considered in your budget planning.